microchip-pic-avr-examples/pic18f25q71-curiosity-hpc-demo-code/README.md

 - CPU clock is disabled

 Each PIC has different conditions for entering and exiting Sleep mode.
 Refer to the respective data sheet to find out more about them. <br />
-The Watchdog Timer (WDT) is a system timer that generates a Reset if the firmware does not issue a CLRWDT instruction within the time-out period.
+The WDT is a system timer that generates a Reset if the firmware does not issue a `CLRWDT` instruction within the time-out period.
 WDT is typically used to recover the system from unexpected events.
 When the device enters Sleep, the WDT is cleared.
 If the WDT is enabled during Sleep, the WDT resumes counting.
 When the device exits Sleep, the WDT is cleared again.
 When a WDT time-out occurs while the device is in Sleep, no Reset is generated.

 ### <u>Lab 10: EEPROM</u>